codsen/codsen/packages/csv-sort-cli/README.md

 ![2D trim of a CSV contents](https://glcdn.githack.com/codsen/codsen/raw/63d7dc7cee9c957d3dc51d14af99b557c081a250/packages/csv-sort/media/img2.png)

-3. Not to mention, the [our custom CSV parse](https://bitbucket.org/codsen/csv-split-easy) used here will ensure that all CSV cell _contents_ are trimmed, and there are no empty rows between the content rows.
+3. Not to mention, the our custom CSV parser ([npm](https://www.npmjs.com/package/csv-split-easy), [GitLab](https://gitlab.com/codsen/codsen/tree/master/packages/csv-split-easy)) used here will ensure that all CSV cell _contents_ are trimmed, and there are no empty rows between the content rows.
 It also accepts any commas as content if the cell is wrapped with a double quotes.
-Read more in [its repo's readme](https://bitbucket.org/codsen/csv-split-easy).
+Read more in its repo's readme [on npm](https://www.npmjs.com/package/csv-split-easy), or [on GitLab](https://gitlab.com/codsen/codsen/tree/master/packages/csv-split-easy)).

 **[⬆ back to top](#)**